deepmodeling/deepmd-kit/doc/backend.md

 The model is device-specific, so that the model generated on the GPU device cannot be run on the CPUs.
 Currently, this backend is developed actively, and has no support for training.

+### Paddle {{ paddle_icon }}

+- Model filename extensions: `.json` and `.pdiparams`
+- Checkpoint filename extension: `.pd`

+[Paddle](https://www.paddlepaddle.org.cn/) version 3.0 or above is required.

+The `.pd` extension is used for model checkpoint storage, which is commonly utilized during training and testing in Python.
+The `.json` extension is for the model's computational graph in [PIR representation](https://www.paddlepaddle.org.cn/documentation/docs/zh/develop/guides/paddle_v3_features/paddle_ir_cn.html), while the `.pdiparams` extension stores model parameters.
+Both `.json` and `.pdiparams` files are exported together and used in model freezing and C++ inference.

 ### DP {{ dpmodel_icon }}

 :::{note}